Jamesking56/laravel-stagefront/README.md

 | `STAGEFRONT_PASSWORD`  | `string` | `stagefront` |
 | `STAGEFRONT_ENCRYPTED` | `bool`   | `false`      |

-By default StageFront is disabled and uses a plain text password when it's enabled.
+By default, StageFront is disabled and uses a plain text password when it's enabled.
 If you set `STAGEFRONT_ENCRYPTED` to `true` the password should be a hashed value.
 You can generate this using Laravel's `\Hash::make('your password')` function.

 ##### Artisan Commands for Quick Setup